-Here’s a great solution to make that flat screen TV disappear when it’s not in use.
+Here’s a great solution to make that flat-screen TV disappear when it’s not in use.
 And you can do it with the hit of a button!
-This great looking cabinet will hide the television using a lift mechanism and a universal remote control.
+This great-looking cabinet will hide the television using a lift mechanism and universal remote control.

 Do you want your TV to magically disappear when not in use?
 Then learn how to build this DIY TV lift cabinet!

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.

 - 1 Firgelli Lift FA-TVL-170-24-36 (includes IR detect and remote)